Indoqa/indoqa-boot/docs/spring-manage-your-components.md

 }
 ```

-See [Initialization in your Java main method](./initialization-java-main.md) for information how to make use of the StartupLifecycle.
+See [Initialization in your Java main method](./initialization-java-main.md) for more detailed information about how to make use of the StartupLifecycle.